ebpf-io/ebpf.io-website/src/posts/2021-05-03/index.md

 <!--2021-03-04-->
 * [*BPF meets io_uring*](https://lwn.net/Articles/847951/),
   <span style="white-space: nowrap;">from Jonathan Corbet.</span>
-  This article from LWN.net comments a RFC submitted to [the io-uring mailing list](https://lore.kernel.org/io-uring/cover.1613563964.git.asml.silence@gmail.com/t/#u) and proposing to add a hook for eBPF programs of a new `BPF_PROG_TYPE_IOURING`, to run them in the io\_uring context.
-With some extra efforts, it could lead to making decisions based on the outcome of previous operations in the ring.
-The eBPF program could take decisions on the next steps after that operation, such as submitting other I/O operations or processing the next file in a list.
+  This article from LWN.net comments an RFC submitted to [the io-uring mailing list](https://lore.kernel.org/io-uring/cover.1613563964.git.asml.silence@gmail.com/t/#u) and proposing to add a new hook and eBPF program type, `BPF_PROG_TYPE_IOURING`, to run in the io\_uring context.
+With some extra efforts, it could lead to making decisions based on the outcome of previous operations in the ring, such as submitting other I/O operations or processing the next file in a list.

 <!--2021-04-13-->
 * [_Comparing SystemTap and bpftrace_](https://lwn.net/Articles/852112/),
   <span style="white-space: nowrap;">from Emanuele Rocca.</span>
-  SystemTap and bpftrace are tools for dynamically instrument the kernel or user applications on Linux, and inspect them in a variety of ways.
-SystemTap is older and compiles its scripts into kernel modules.
-Bpftrace uses eBPF programs attached to different probes.
+  SystemTap and bpftrace are tools to dynamically instrument the kernel or user applications on Linux, and inspect them in a variety of ways.
+While bpftrace uses eBPF, SystemTap is older and compiles its scripts into kernel modules. programs attached to different probes.
 This post from LWN.net exposes the differences between the two tools in terms of installation procedure, program structure, and features.
 As one could expect, using kernel modules is